Abigail's Wellness Habits: A Realistic, Personalized Approach to Daily Health

 10K steps daily

-Staying consistent with movement is more important than spending hours at the gym one day and not moving your body for days afterwards.
+Staying consistent with movement is more important than spending hours at the gym one day and not moving your body for days afterward.
 Remember, any movement is good movement!

 An easy way I make sure I’m moving my body every day is by incorporating daily walks.
 Sometimes it’s one long walk, and sometimes it’s multiple short walks–my dog is my #1 accountability partner!
 Walking has become a non-negotiable for me as it supports blood sugar balance, digestion, mood, and overall metabolic health.